-Dr. Sanders received her undergraduate degree from Walla Walla College in Washington and earned her medical degree from the University of Rochester School of Medicine, New York.
-She completed her internship and residency at Providence St. Vincent Medical Center.
+Dr. Sanders earned her medical degree from the University of Rochester School of Medicine in New York.
+She completed her internship and residency at Providence St. Vincent Medical Center, where she now serves as faculty.
+She received her undergraduate degree from Walla Walla College in Washington and a Master of Theological Studies degree from Vanderbilt University in Nashville, Tenn.

 Personal Statement: I chose St. Vincent for my residency and have stayed on as faculty because I am drawn to the patient-centered culture and the academic rigor of our program.
 One of my favorite things about St. Vincent is our shared commitment to innovation, iterative change and systems improvement.
 Change is the future of medicine, and I find it is rewarding and energizing to participate in change supported by our culture of commitment to excellence.